 South of the Cathedral, the market that spans Palais Rohan and Place du Vieux Marché aux Poissons is the place to go for traditional Alsatian Christmas treats.
 You’ll find foie gras served in different ways, chocolate, and crepes.

 You’ll also find some of the best Alsatian cookies and mulled wine you can get your hands on.
-This part of the Christmas market in Strasbourg features traditional cookies called bredele from the Alsace bakers’ federation who will educate you on the different varieties and mulled wine made from Tribu des Gourmets, an association dedicated to promoting dry Alsatian wine.
+This part of the market features traditional cookies called bredele from the Alsace bakers’ federation who will educate you on the different varieties and mulled wine made from Tribu des Gourmets, an association dedicated to promoting dry Alsatian wine.

 Place des Meuniers